 Some general information on identifying glazing can be found in the RISCAuthority (the UK Insurer's technical advice body) publication: S24 - Physical Security for Homes: Guidance for Occupiers.

 Checklist

-A generic Security of Glazing Checklist is presented in Appendix 1 which can be tailored to your own organisation.
+A generic Glazing Security Checklist is presented in Appendix 1 which can be tailored to your own organisation.

 Specialist Partner Solutions